zendframework/maintainers/LTS-WORKFLOW.md

 > --patchfile=./name-of-patchfile.patch
 ```

+This script will apply the patchfile, and then create a commit that:

+- bumps the `Zend\Version\Version::VERSION` constant.
+- updates the `README.md` file to reference the new version.
+- updates the `CHANGELOG.md` file to provide patch details.

 > ### Specifying multiple patchfiles
 >
 > If you created multiple patch files and want to apply them all, you can specify a comma-delimited